The Master Gardener’s Bookshelf

 While most of the examples in the book are for large gardens, the book’s concepts and tools also work in smaller spaces.
 For example, in the discussion of ecoregions, the authors describe how to use the U.S. Environmental Protection Agency’s ecoregion maps along with the more familiar U.S. Department of Agriculture’s Plant Hardiness Zone Map to help select “the right plant for the right spot.”
 Similarly, advice on the appropriate heights of plants for screening applies to garden settings of all sizes.

 Naturalistic plantings appeal to some people who believe such plantings require less extensive weeding.
 Weaner and Christopher describe how using plants with complementary above- and below-ground growth habits can inhibit weeds over time.
 In fact, the authors assert that this strategy is more effective in reducing weed invasion than mulch in the long term.
 However, they do insist that weeding is required, especially as the garden is getting established.
 Their instructions on weeding techniques and their effectiveness (or lack thereof) are worth reading all by themselves.
 Be aware that in addition to a section specific to weeding for site preparation, weeding is addressed throughout, so you need to read, or at least skim, the entire book to get the most out of it on this topic.

-Garden Revolution: How Our Landscapes Can Be a Source of Environmental Change (Timber Press, 2016) is available at the Arlington Public Library, the Alexandria Public Library (e-book), and at national booksellers.
+Garden Revolution: How Our Landscapes Can Be a Source of Environmental Change (Timber Press, 2016) is available at the Arlington Public Library and at national booksellers.